David Copperfield: The weight of the past

 The past "speaks" especially to David, "a child of close observation" (chapter 2); the title of this chapter is: "I observe", and as an adult he is endowed with a remarkable memory.
 So much so that the story of his childhood is realised so concretely that the narrator, like the reader, sometimes forgets that it is a lived past and not a present that is given to see.
 The past tense verb is often the preterite for the narrative, and the sentences are often short independent propositions, each one stating a fact.
 Admittedly, the adult narrator intervenes to qualify or provide an explanation, without, however, taking precedence over the child's vision.
 And sometimes, the story is prolonged by a reflection on the functioning of the memory.
 So, again in chapter 2, the second and third paragraphs comment on the first memory of the two beings surrounding David, his mother, and Peggotty:

 I believe I can remember these two at a little distance apart, dwarfed to my sight by stooping or kneeling on the floor, and I going unsteadily from the one to the other.
 I have an impression on my mind, which I cannot distinguish from actual remembrance, of the touch of Peggotty's forefinger as she used to hold it out to me, and of its being roughened by needlework, like a pocket nutmeg-grater.

 This may be fancy, though I think the memory of most of us can go further back into such times than many of us suppose; just as I believe the power of observation in numbers of very young children to be quite wonderful for its closeness and accuracy.
 Indeed, I think that most grown men who are remarkable in this respect may with greater propriety be said not to have lost the faculty than to have acquired it; the rather, as I generally observe such men to retain a certain freshness, and gentleness, and capacity of being pleased, which are also an inheritance they have preserved from their childhood.

 David thus succeeds, as George Orwell puts it, in standing "both inside and outside a child's mind", a particularly important double vision effect in the first chapters.
 The perspective of the child is combined with that of the adult narrator who knows that innocence will be violated and the feeling of security broken.
 Thus, even before the intrusion of Mr Murdstone as step-father or Clara's death, the boy feels "intimations of mortality".
-In the second chapter for example, when David spends a day with Mr Murdstone, during the first episode of "Brooks of Sheffield" in which, first blow to his confidence, he realizes little by little that Mr Murdstone and his comrade Quinion are mocking him badly:
+In the second chapter for example, when David spends a day with Mr Murdstone, during the first episode of "Brooks of Sheffield" in which, first blow to his confidence, he realises little by little that Mr Murdstone and his comrade Quinion are mocking him badly:

 'That's Davy,' returned Mr Murdstone.

 'Davy who?' said the gentleman.
 'Jones?'